Placerville Wrongful Death Lawyer

 - Stepchildren who are supported at least 50 percent by the decedent

-- Putative spouse, who is someone who believes they were married but actually weren’t
+- A putative spouse is someone who believes they were married but actually weren't

 - Minors who have resided in the household for a minimum of 180 days if they were supported at least 50 percent by the deceased person

 Following a death in the family, especially if the deceased was a wage earner, they may face economic stress.
-Although filing a wrongful death lawsuit will not ease their pain or grief, it can provide financial comfort, which can enable family members to move forward.
+Although filing a wrongful death lawsuit will not ease their pain or grief, it can provide financial comfort, enabling family members to move forward.
 Some of the areas that can be reimbursed through a wrongful death claim include:

 - The cost of funeral and burial expenses can be recovered.

-- Wages the decedent would have earned now, and in the future, for the number of years that person would have been employed are recoverable.
+- Wages the decedent would have earned now and in the future, the number of years that person would have been employed is recoverable.
 Wages include any bonuses and the value of any perks that might have been awarded.

 - Loss of inheritance is the amount of money the decedent would have saved over the years to provide for family members and beneficiaries.